Multiple sclerosis

-While the cause is unclear, the underlying mechanism is thought to be either destruction by the immune system or failure of the myelin-producing cells.
-Proposed causes for this include genetics and environmental factors, such as viral infections.
-MS is usually diagnosed based on the presenting signs and symptoms and the results of supporting medical tests.
+While its cause is unclear, the underlying mechanism is thought to be due to either destruction by the immune system or inactivation of myelin-producing cells.
+Proposed causes for this include immune dysregulation, genetics, and environmental factors, such as viral infections.
+The McDonald criteria are a frequently updated set of guidelines used to establish an MS diagnosis.

-No cure for multiple sclerosis is known.
-Treatments attempt to improve function after an attack and prevent new attacks.
-Physical therapy and occupational therapy can help with people's ability to function.
-Many people pursue alternative treatments, despite a lack of evidence of benefit.
+There is no cure for MS. Current treatments aim to reduce inflammation and resulting symptoms from acute flares and prevent further attacks with disease-modifying medications, aiming at slowing prognosis and improving quality of life.
+Physical therapy and occupational therapy, along with patient-centered symptom management, can help with people's ability to function.
 The long-term outcome is difficult to predict; better outcomes are more often seen in women, those who develop the disease early in life, those with a relapsing course, and those who initially experienced few attacks.

+New evidence suggests an important role of lifestyle factors in the prognosis of MS, where multiple lifestyle factors (including smoking, alcohol consumption, exercise, diet and vitamin D levels.) have been linked to affecting the EDSS score depending on patients' age, gender and disease duration.

-Multiple sclerosis is the most common immune-mediated disorder affecting the central nervous system.
-Nearly one million people have MS in the United States in 2022, and in 2020, about 2.8 million people were affected globally, with rates varying widely in different regions and among different populations.
-The disease usually begins between the ages of 20 and 50 and is twice as common in women as in men.
+MS is the most common immune-mediated disorder affecting the central nervous system (CNS).
+In 2020, about 2.8 million people were affected by MS globally, with rates varying widely in different regions and among different populations.
+The disease usually begins between the ages of 20 and 40 and is almost three times more common in females than in males (3:1 ratio).

 MS was first described in 1868 by French neurologist Jean-Martin Charcot.
 The name "multiple sclerosis" is short for multiple cerebro-spinal sclerosis, which refers to the numerous glial scars (or sclerae – essentially plaques or lesions) that develop on the white matter of the brain and spinal cord.